Notes on the Geography of Peninsular India: Hyderabad: Paigah Tombs

 Asman Jah's tomb after restoration.

 We're looking east to the third structure, that of Fakhruddin, the only son of Abel Fateh Khan.
-As Shams ul Umra II, Fakhruddin married Bashir un Nissa Begum, the daughter of a nizam.
+As Shams ul Umra II, Fakhruddin married Bashir un Nissa Begum, daughter of a nizam.

 A closer view of Fakhruddin's tomb.
 The ostrich egg--real, though empty--symbolizes his fecundity.